dino-rodriguez/optibnb/preprocessing/cleaning.md

 ### Multicollinearity and More Preprocessing
-<p>Looking through `zipcode` and `city` we realize that there is a lot of erroneous and incomplete data in these features.
+Looking through `zipcode` and `city` we realize that there is a lot of erroneous and incomplete data in these features.
 We will likely remove these features, but will examine multicollinearity to see how much is captured by other geographical features comparably.
 Before doing so, we need to deal with our missing values.
-To examine multicollinearity, we will temporarily drop all NaN values and label encode our data.</p>
+To examine multicollinearity, we will temporarily drop all NaN values and label encode our data.

 ```python